 Whether diving straight down for depth or horizontally in the pool, if you can see where you are going then your head is raised and your back is arched.
 I have drummed ‘tuck your head in’ so much to some students that they end up tucking their head in, but then arch their entire body so that they can see where they are going, turning them from a streamlined freediver into one resembling a banana.

-If you are not interested in diving for depth, but want to use your freediving skills for recreational diving, photography or spearfishing then you might question the need to tuck your head in and streamline the body.
+If you are not interested in diving for depth but want to use your freediving skills for recreational diving, photography or spearfishing then you might question the need to tuck your head in and streamline the body.
 My point is always this: If you use the correct technique, then you will be able to stay under the water for longer.
 You will dive to exactly the depth you want and by descending vertically with minimal resistance, you will have more time at depth to look around and have fun.

 Letting the fin do the work for you and common problems

-Another thing to consider when diving with bi fins is this: Get the fins to do the work for you.
+Another thing to consider when diving with bi-fins is this: Get the fins to do the work for you.
 Once you have made a fin stroke, let the fin blade finish the movement before reengaging it.
 This will also help ensure you have a steady stroke rate.

 You may experience your body rolling from side to side.
 There is often a slight roll naturally with your hips, but this should not be very noticeable.
 Just remember, you don’t walk with a big hip roll.
 Often connected to this is the scissoring out of the legs.
-Freedivers often say this is because they don’t want the fins to hit each other as they pass, however this will only ever be an issue if you are pigeon-toed as you fin, with your toes pointing inwards.
-Try and ensure that you fin with your hips level and your legs moving on an even plane backwards and forwards.
-To begin with you may need to select very soft or short fins until you master the technique and your ankles strengthen.
+Freedivers often say this is because they don’t want the fins to hit each other as they pass, however, this will only ever be an issue if you are pigeon-toed as you fin, with your toes pointing inwards.
+Try and ensure that you fin with your hips level and your legs moving on an even plane backward and forwards.
+To begin with, you may need to select very soft or short fins until you master the technique and your ankles strengthen.

-You will also need to check that both legs are working with equal strength, and that your fins fit snugly and comfortably.
+You will also need to check that both legs are working with equal strength and that your fins fit snugly and comfortably.
 By minimizing any shift of the fins on your feet, you will maximize the transference of power through your legs, down through the blades and into the water.
 Use neoprene fin socks – they keep your feet warm, prevent chafing and can provide a nice, tight fit.

 Choose comfortable fins that will enable you to easily master the technique without compromising power.
-Keep your upper body streamlined, your legs almost completely straight and move them equally backwards and forwards with a wide amplitude.
+Keep your upper body streamlined, your legs almost completely straight and move them equally backward and forwards with a wide amplitude.
 Keep your hips level and your toes in line with your leg.
 Imagine you are walking, and let the blade finish a stroke before you start a new one.